slashdd/charm-keystone/README.md

 See appendix [Policy Overrides][cdg-appendix-n] in the [OpenStack Charms Deployment Guide][cdg] for a thorough treatment of this feature.

+## Relations

+The charm supports the following relations.
+They are primarily of use to
+developers:

+* `identity-admin`: Used by charms to obtain the credentials for the admin user.
+This is intended for charms that automatically provision users, tenants, etc.

+* `identity-credentials`: Used by charms to obtain Keystone credentials without creating a service catalogue entry.
+Set 'username' only on the relation and Keystone will set defaults and return authentication details.
+Possible relation settings:

+  * `username`: Username to be created.
+  * `project`: Project (tenant) name to be created.
+Defaults to service's project.
+  * `requested_roles`: Comma-delimited list of roles to be created.
+  * `requested_grants`: Comma-delimited list of roles to be granted.
+Defaults to Admin role.
+  * `domain`: Keystone v3 domain the user will be created in.
+Defaults to the Default domain.

+* `identity-notifications`: Used to broadcast messages to services listening on the corresponding interface.

+* `identity-service`: Used by API endpoints to request an entry in the Keystone service catalogue and the endpoint template catalogue.

+  > **Note**: The `identity-service` relation is not used by Horizon (see
+    `keystone-service` instead).

+  When a relation is established Keystone receives the following data from the requesting API endpoint:

+  * `service_name`
+  * `region`
+  * `public_url`
+  * `admin_url`
+  * `internal_url`

+  Keystone verifies that the requested service is supported (the list of supported services should remain updated).
+The following will occur for a supported service:

+  1. an entry in the service catalogue is created
+  1. an endpoint template is created
+  1. an admin token is generated.

+  The API endpoint receives the token and is informed of the ports that Keystone is listening on.

+* `keystone-service`: Used only by Horizon.
+Horizon requests its configured default role and Keystone responds with a token.
+Horizon also receives the authentication and admin ports on which Keystone is listening.

+* `nrpe-external-master`: Used to generate Nagios checks.

 ## Security Compliance config option "password-security-compliance"